anvitapranjal18-glitch/Marvel_Induction_2026/Task_11.md

 2. **The Server:** The ESP32 hosts a tiny web page.
 Typing the **IP Address** into a phone's browser shows "ON" and "OFF" buttons.
 3. **The Trigger:** Clicking a button sends a request.
 The ESP32 receives it and sends electricity (HIGH signal) to **GPIO Pin 2**, lighting the LED.

-### 6. Senior Summary (What to Say)
-> "In Task 11, I built a wireless light switch.
-I programmed the ESP32 to connect to my Wi-Fi and host a simple website.
-When I clicked the buttons on my phone screen, the ESP32 received the command and toggled the **GPIO Pin 2** (the signal pin) and used the **GND** (yellow wire) for the return path to successfully turn the LED on or off."

----